katalon-studio/katalon-studio-sample-plugin/README.md

 # Katalon Studio sample plugin for beginners

-This is a demostrated plugin that hooks into Plugin installation event and Katalon Studio execution event.
+This is a demostrated plugin that listen to `Plugin installation` event and `Katalon Studio execution` event.

 ## Build